Migrate WebLogic Server applications to Azure Kubernetes Service

-Clustering is handled by the operator for all possible ways of running WLS on AKS.
+The operator handles clustering for all possible ways of running WLS on AKS.

 Inspect your EJB clustering

-If your application is using local EJB, you'll need to migrate them to clustered EJB.
+If your application is using local EJB, you need to migrate them to clustered EJB.
 For more information, see Clustered versus local EJB.

 Account for load-balancing requirements